Skip to content

 • Duet 2 WiFi: usb-Klipper_sam4e8e_00323053354B50483031303332303133-if00

-Arduino clones may have duplicated IDs, which will conflict with each other if more than one is connected simultaneously.
+Arduino clones may have identical IDs, which will conflict with each other if more than one is connected simultaneously.
 In this case, list them by path by using the second command above, and replace /dev/serial/by-id/ with /dev/serial/by-path/ in the commands above.

-make flash FLASH_DEVICE=/dev/serial/by-id/YOUR-ARDUINO-ID-REPORTED-BEFORE
+make flash FLASH_DEVICE=/dev/serial/by-id/YOUR-BOARD-ID

 Have you encountered this error while flashing Klipper on a Duet 2?